Fourteen years. Such was the time needed to turn a simple idea

-I prepared my doctoral thesis on the theme of ancient Egyptian astronomy under the direction of Sylvie Roques, CNRS Research Director, at the Laboratoire d'Astrophysique de Toulouse-Tarbes (LATT), a joint research unit of the University Paul Sabatier of Toulouse and of the CNRS (UMR 5572), which soon became the Institut d'Astrophysique et de Planétologie (IRAP, UMR 5277).
+I prepared my doctoral thesis on the theme of ancient Egyptian astronomy under the direction of Robert Nadal, an astronomer specializing in ancient Greece, and then of Sylvie Roques, CNRS Research Director, at the Laboratoire d'Astrophysique de Toulouse-Tarbes (LATT), a joint research unit of the University Paul Sabatier of Toulouse and of the CNRS (UMR 5572), which soon became the Institut d'Astrophysique et de Planétologie (IRAP, UMR 5277).

 Thesis Title: Design of a model of star visibility to the naked eye.
 Application to the identification of the old Egyptian decans.